fxchen/frankc/2014 August/writing-workflow-1.md

 ## Future Work

+This initial workflow for writing is meant as a proof of concept for my writing.
+These are some easily identifiable areas for improvement:

-- **Automatic daily email / analysis** My initial workflow does not have a good feedback loop outside of the time I spend writing.
-Since I save each revision on git, it *should* very easy be able to run analysis on things like word count, complexity (see the above image for Marked application's reading analysis).
+- **Automatic daily email / analysis** Since I save each revision on git, it *should* very easy be able to run analysis on things like word count, complexity (see the above image for Marked application's reading analysis).
 Jamie Rubin [receives an email](http://j.mp/1r671xw) once a day that summarizes his writing for the day, streak length (currently 400+) and progress towards a goal.
 I plan to create something similar for my private development git branch.
 - **Faster feedback loop for external editors** My initial experiment using fiverr as external editors has been too slow.
 The two editor requests came back in 4 and 8 days, which slows down my publication process.
 I hoped for a more immediate feedback loop as a forcing function to publish.
 I plan to try this same process on Amazon's Mechanical Turk sometime soon.

 ## More Reading